8 Alcohol Facts That Might Change How You Drink

 • You can change your habits with a simple strategy: Start by identifying your personal drinking triggers, like stress or social pressure.
 Then, build a toolkit of healthier responses, such as going for a walk or practicing deep breathing, to manage those moments without alcohol.

-Alcohol Myths We Need to Stop Believing
+6 Common Alcohol Myths We Need to Debunk

 When it comes to alcohol, there’s a lot of misinformation out there.
 We hear things from friends, see them on TV, and might even repeat them ourselves without a second thought.
 But these common beliefs can shape our drinking habits in ways that aren't great for our health.
 Getting clear on the facts is a powerful first step toward building a healthier relationship with alcohol and practicing mindful drinking.
 Let's walk through some of the biggest myths and replace them with the truth.